A Definition of ‘Phygital’: The space where real and virtual dimensions meet

 • A good, again in the sense of a tangible product, that is connected to a larger system via the Internet.
 Such a system may be called phygital.

-This article was written by Dr. Lars Ilius – Head of Phygital at TalentFormation.com GmbH, Hamburg.
+Head of Phygital at TalentFormation.com GmbH, Hamburg.

 If you find this interesting, please also consider reading our article about Phygital Product Development by Daniel Neuberger, Head of Product Coaching at TalentFormation.